Honda vs. Hyundai – Which Car Brand Is Better?

 Hybrid and Electric Cars

-As hybrid and electric cars have become all the rage, every big car manufacturer makes hybrid versions of their most popular models and also fully electric models.
+As hybrid and electric cars have become all the rage, every big manufacturer makes hybrid versions of their most popular models and also fully electric models.
 Here, we also have a clean winner – it’s Hyundai and their Sonata Hybrid, Kona EV, or the Ioniq.
-These models have excellent performance and fuel economy, and they are also more reliable and affordable in comparison with their Honda counterparts.
+These models have excellent performance and fuel economy, and they are also more reliable and affordable in comparison with their counterparts.

 Honda vs. Hyundai – Which One Is More Affordable?

-Right from the start, Hyundai has been undercutting the competition with lower prices and longer warranties than most other car manufacturers offer.
+Right from the start, Hyundai has been undercutting the competition with lower prices and longer warranties than most other manufacturers offer.
 Just keep in mind that the difference is not that big when it comes to these two specific brands.
 While the prices for Hyundai vehicles range from $4,690 to $40,995, the range for Honda vehicles is from $6,500 to $40,485 – so the difference is quite small and can be easily overlooked.

 Hyundai Has Unbeatable Warranty and Coverage